 - 1. The Legislature hereby declares that it is the policy of the Legislature to prohibit any conduct, whether intentional or unintentional, which results in sexual harassment or other unlawful harassment based upon any other protected category.
 The Legislature intends to maintain a working environment which is free from sexual harassment and other unlawful harassment.
 Each Legislator is responsible to conduct himself or herself in a manner which will ensure that others are able to work in such an environment. - 2.
-In accordance with Title VII of the Civil Rights Act, for the purposes of this Rule, "sexual harassment" means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: - (a) Submission to such conduct is made either explicitly or implicitly a term or condition of a person's employment; - (b) Submission to or rejection of such conduct by a person is used as the basis for employment decisions affecting the person; or - (c) Such conduct has the purpose or effect of unreasonably interfering with a person's work performance or creating an intimidating, hostile or offensive working environment. - 3.
+In accordance with Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq., for the purposes of this Rule, "sexual harassment" means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: - (a) Submission to such conduct is made either explicitly or implicitly a term or condition of a person's employment; - (b) Submission to or rejection of such conduct by a person is used as the basis for employment decisions affecting the person; or - (c) Such conduct has the purpose or effect of unreasonably interfering with a person's work performance or creating an intimidating, hostile or offensive working environment. - 3.
 Each Legislator must exercise his or her own good judgment to avoid engaging in conduct that may be perceived by others as sexual harassment.
-The following noninclusive list provides illustrations of conduct that the Legislature deems to be inappropriate: - (a) Verbal conduct such as epithets, derogatory comments, slurs or unwanted sexual advances, invitations or comments; - (b) Visual conduct such as derogatory posters, photography, cartoons, drawings or gestures; - (c) Physical conduct such as unwanted touching, blocking normal movement or interfering with the work directed at a person because of his or her sex; and - (d) Threats and demands to submit to sexual requests to keep a person's job or avoid some other loss, and offers of employment benefits in return for sexual favors. - 4.
-Retaliation against a person for engaging in protected activity is prohibited.
-Retaliation occurs when an adverse action is taken against a person which is reasonably likely to deter the person from engaging in the protected activity.
-Protected activity includes, without limitation:
+The following noninclusive list provides illustrations of conduct that the Legislature deems to be inappropriate: - (a) Verbal conduct such as epithets, derogatory comments, slurs or unwanted sexual advances, invitations or comments; - (b) Visual conduct such as derogatory posters, photography, cartoons, drawings or gestures; - (c) Physical conduct such as unwanted touching, blocking normal movement or interfering with the work directed at a person because of his or her sex; and

+(d) Threats and demands to submit to sexual requests to keep a person's job or avoid some other loss, and offers of employment benefits in return for sexual favors.